-This year, gallupARTS received a $30,000 Digital Projects for the Public “Discovery” grant from the National Endowment for the Humanities (NEH).
-This grant is funding the planning of a virtual art exhibit featuring Gallup’s collection of 144 New Deal/Works Progress Administration (WPA) artworks, one of the largest such collections in the State.
+In 2018, gallupARTS received a $30,000 Digital Projects for the Public “Discovery” grant from the National Endowment for the Humanities (NEH).
+This grant funded the planning of a virtual art exhibit featuring Gallup’s collection of 144 New Deal/Works Progress Administration (WPA) artworks, one of the largest such collections in the State.

 Currently, Gallup’s collection of New Deal architecture, Spanish Colonial-style tinwork, oak furniture, murals, prints, western American paintings, and Native art is housed in five different locations which are not all publicly accessible.
 Through a multi-faceted, interpretive website, gallupARTS hopes to restore the legacy of the New Deal, unifying the collection, making it widely available as an unparalleled artistic and historical resource, and using it to promote community building.